coq-community/coq-plugin-template/README.md

 using the Dune build system.
 It showcases a few advanced features such as linking to C code.

-Note that the current version requires Dune 1.10 (or the `master` branch of Dune if you are reading this before 1.10 was released)
+Note that the current version requires Dune 1.10

 See [Coq Dune documentation](https://dune.readthedocs.io/en/latest/coq.html) for more help.